BZFlag-Dev/bzflag.org/_documentation/developer/bzfs_api_events/bz_eKillEvent.md

     name: eventTime
 ---

-This event is triggered when a player sends the /kill Slash Command to kill another player
+This event is triggered when a player uses the /kill Slash Command to kill another player